Technical Analysis & Forecast 16.05.2024 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 AUDUSD, “Australian Dollar vs US Dollar”

-The AUDUSD pair has exited the consolidation range upwards, reaching 0.6712.
-Practically, the correction is considered to be complete.
-Today, a new decline wave is expected, aiming for 0.6626 and potentially continuing to the first target of 0.6555.
+The AUDUSD pair has completed a decline impulse, reaching 0.6654.
+Today, the price is expected to rise to 0.6685.
+Practically, a new consolidation range is forming.
+A downward breakout will open the potential for a decline wave towards 0.6587, potentially continuing to the first target of 0.6555.

 BRENT